 Methods

-To demonstrate some of the properties of PLS and PCA, we used randomly generated multivariate data created with different covariance structures.
+To further demonstrate some of the properties of PLS and PCA, we used randomly generated multivariate data created with different covariance structures.
 All multivariate datasets had 20 observations, one factor with two levels (10 observations per level), and 25 continuous variables.
 All 25 variables had a variance of 1 and a mean of 0 when they were not discriminating between factor levels.
 Covariance and the difference in means between factor levels was adjusted depending on the scenario:

 1) “Null”: 5 variables with covariance of 0, and two groups of 10 variables with a covariance of 0.5 (Fig 1A).